uixss/SMART-ADMIN/README.md

 # 🎫 Coding Services SEND DM 🎫

+---

+🖥️ New GUI Features

+    Token Configuration: Easily set up your bot's TOKEN, GROUP_CHAT_ID, and ADMIN_ID through the graphical interface.
+    Start/Stop Control: Use intuitive buttons to start and stop the bot without needing to interrupt the script manually.
+    Real-Time Logs: Monitor bot activities in a dedicated console window within the GUI.
+    Customizable Settings: Adjust message auto-deletion time and other parameters from the GUI.

+---

 # 🤖 SMART-ADMIN

 This project is a Telegram bot designed to automate message management in groups or individual chats.
 It comes with special features that make it useful for administrators and moderators.